 Legalisation of documents from Ukraine for use in the Netherlands

-If you want to use a document from Ukraine in the Netherlands, you must first have it legalised by the Ukrainian Ministry of Foreign Affairs.
-This is done with a special stamp called an apostille.
+You want to use a document from Ukraine in the Netherlands.
+You need legalisation from the Ukrainian Ministry of Education and Science, the Ukrainian Ministry of Justice or the Ukrainian Ministry of Foreign Affairs.
+This depends on the type of document you have.
+Legalisation is done with an apostille.

 Who can have documents legalised?